 Mixing the pumpkin sourdough waffles

 One big tip for making pancakes and waffles light and tender is to not overmix them.
-Flour has gluten in it that is developed when you work the flour.
-It’ the reason you knead bread dough because you want to develop the gluten.
-With something light and soft like waffles, doing this makes them tough.
-That is why recipes have you mix the wet ingredients well before adding the dry ones.
-This is also the reason you’ll never see me using a mixer to make pancakes or waffles.
+All purpose flour has gluten in it that is developed when you work the flour.
+The reason you knead bread dough is to develop the gluten and help it to rise.
+With something light and soft like waffles, stirring too much makes them tough.
+This is the reason you’ll never see me using a mixer to make pancakes or waffles.
 It is SO easy to overmix by doing that.
-You will have a yummier breakfast.
-You’ll also have less to clean up.
+A side benefit is that you’ll have less to clean up without using a mixer.
 Win – Win!

 waffle iron with batter in it